jsmvalente/ldRouting/README.md

-# lndRouting
+# ldRouting

-The lndRouting deamon in an unstable implementation of a lightning distributed routing node.
-If fully conforms to the specification of the upcoming lightning distributed routing protocol and is, in the current state, capable of:
+ldRouting in an golang implementation of a lightning distributed routing node.
+It fully conforms to the specification of the lightning distributed routing protocol and is, in the current state, capable of:

-- [x] Find Routes between two public lighting nodes nodes
+- [x] Find Routes between two public lighting nodes
 - [x] Register new LDR addresses
 - [x] Share routing tables between peer nodes
 - [ ] Find Routes to and/or from private lighting nodes